How China's 'zero COVID' pursuit is stoking anger, public shaming | DW | 04.01.2022

 On the Chinese social media platform Weibo, phrases such as "having difficulty to buy food" and "unstable supply of necessities" became hot topics.

-One Xi'an resident said that since December 27, all people in the city have been banned from leaving their homes, and while many people went shopping the day before the lockdown was imposed, some disadvantaged residents, including elders who live alone, were struggling to get food or the medicines they need.
+One Xi'an resident said that since December 27, all people in the city have been banned from leaving their homes.
+While many people went shopping the day before the lockdown was imposed, some disadvantaged residents, including elders who live alone, were struggling to get food or the medicines they need.

 "I think the authorities will only think about how to prevent the local outbreak from spreading, and as long as people are not starving to death from food shortages, they will not pay too much attention to the wellbeing of the residents in lockdown," the resident, who asked not to be named for fear of reprisals, told DW.